(Pocket-lint) - Virtual reality and augmented reality. VR and AR.

 But a VR experience is limiting in that your focus is entirely on the world.
 For the most part, you can't look around your world, but you can't look away from it.
 You're trapped in it until you remove the headset or shut off the app.
 So, while you're dodging aliens on mars, don't expect to check the phone in your pocket unless you want to get out of the moment altogether.

 Virtual reality is entirely virtual and never lets you simultaneously step into the real world.
-Pocket-lint has an entire separate piece dedicated to explaining virtual reality, what it is, and how it works - so check that out for more details:
+Pocket-lint has an entirely separate piece dedicated to explaining virtual reality, what it is, and how it works - so check that out for more details:

 What are some VR examples?